-Each Fund's NAV is calculated as of the scheduled close of regular trading on the NYSE, generally at 4:00 p.m.
+The Fund's NAV is calculated as of the scheduled close of regular trading on the New York Stock Exchange ("NYSE"), generally at 4:00 p.m.
 Eastern Time, each day the NYSE is open for business.
-The NAV for each Fund is calculated by dividing that Fund's net assets by its Shares outstanding.
+The NAV for the Fund is calculated by dividing the Fund's net assets by its Shares outstanding.

-In calculating its NAV, each Fund generally values its assets on the basis of market quotations, last sale prices, or estimates of value furnished by a pricing service or brokers who make markets in such instruments.
-If such information is not available for a security held by a Fund or is determined to be unreliable, the security will be valued at fair value estimates by the Funds' Valuation Designee (defined below), under guidelines established by the Board.
+In calculating its NAV, the Fund generally values its assets on the basis of market quotations, last sale prices, or estimates of value furnished by a pricing service or brokers who make markets in such instruments.
+If such information is not available for a security held by the Fund or is determined to be unreliable, the security will be valued at fair value estimates by the Fund's Valuation Designee (defined below), under guidelines established by the Board.